Vithanco

 The Evaporating Cloud (EC) Notation

-EC resolves a conflict by stating both sides of the problem and reviewing the underlying assumptions that create the conflict.
-Please note that the one requirement is that both sides share the same goal.
+ECs resolve a conflict by stating both sides of the problem and reviewing the underlying assumptions that create the conflict.
+The one requirement is that both sides share the same goal.
 If needed, refer to the goals behind the current plan.

-ECs allow a precise Problem description.
-ECs define a problem as a 'Common Objective', two separate 'Needs' and two different 'Wants' that conflict.
+ECs allow a precise problem description.
+They define a problem as a 'Common Objective', two separate 'Needs' and two different 'Wants' that conflict.

-ECs are methodically used in TOC thinking processes when defining a Future Reality Tree (FTRs).
-First, FTRs are created by injecting solutions from Current Reality Trees (CRT).
+ECs are methodically used in TOC thinking processes when defining a Future Reality Tree (FRT).
+First, FRTs are created by injecting solutions from Current Reality Trees (CRT).
 Then, those solutions are formulated through ECs.

 EC Notation Description